 Often, students enter the graduate program in Speech and Hearing Sciences having completed an undergraduate program in Speech and Hearing Sciences, or Communication Sciences and Disorders, or Speech-Language Pathology and Audiology.
-Students with undergraduate majors in the field normally have obtained the necessary prerequisite coursework, but each student must consult with the graduate student advisor to ensure that their undergraduate coursework will satisfy current certification and licensure requirements.
+Students with undergraduate majors in the field normally have obtained the necessary prerequisite coursework, but each student must consult with the graduate student advisor to ensure that their undergraduate coursework will satisfy current certification and licensure requirements, as well as departmental/program requirements.